zustandjs/zustand-valtio/README.md

 ## But, why?

 Zustand has `immer` middleware to update state mutably.
 Valtio has the same capability.
-Isn't the combination is sweet?
+Isn't the combination sweet?

 ## Examples